capactio/capact/hack/README.md

 # Hack directory

-This package contains various scripts that are used by Voltron developers.
+This package contains various scripts that are used by Capact developers.

 ## Purpose